Are you looking for a piano teacher in Brighton & Hove?

-- A reliable professional who is trained in our piano courses and teaching methods
+A reliable professional who is trained to use our piano courses and teaching methods

-- Someone who will listen to what you want to learn and knows how to teach it to you
+Someone who will listen to what you want and knows how to teach it to you

-More about your piano teacher in Brighton & Hove
+About your piano teacher in Brighton & Hove:

 Our careful selection of Brighton piano teachers are all piano specialists with many years of experience.
 We believe in encouraging our piano students so that they are inspired practice.

 Your Brighton based piano teacher will have an impressive cv and decades of experience providing piano tuition for beginners and top piano players a like.
 We've been awarded music scholarships to top piano schools, colleges and universities and have extensive experience of working professionally within the musical sector for renowned companies.
 Your Brighton & Hove piano teacher will be thoughtful, patient and down to earth.
-We will provide you with the skills to play anything that you might want to learn and an insight into a wide range of other styles and genres too.
+Our goal is to provide you with the skills to play anything that you might want to learn and an insight into a wide range of other styles and genres too.

 Where will your piano teacher be?

-The piano lessons will be held in your piano teacher's home studio in Brighton & Hove or subject to availability and distance, in your home.
-Tell us your postcode and we'll find a lovely piano teacher near you.
+When you contact us with your details just let us know what your postcode is and we'll find a lovely piano teacher near you.
 We do teach outside of Brighton & Hove but most of our piano teachers are from Brighton & Hove and it's surrounding suburbs.
-Places like Hanover, Hove, Kemptown, 5 ways, 7 dials, Hangleton and Lewes road.
+Places such as Hanover, Hove, Kemptown, 5 ways, 7 dials, Hangleton and Lewes road.
 We always try to make sure our piano teachers have either got parking available or it's no more than a £1.
-That's why the town centre can be a bit tricky.

 Another wonderful piano student